-Stream - lastly, the server renders the game world and sends it to the client.
+Stream - the server renders the game world and sends it to the client.

-Fig. 11.
+Figure 9.
 CPU load breakdown versus number of game objects.

 From the graph, as expected, total CPU load increases with number of game objects.
-Once the CPU load exceeds 33 milliseconds (at about 260 game objects), the game engine on can no longer keep up with the 30 Hz game loop rate.
+Once the CPU load exceeds 33 milliseconds (at about 260 game objects), the game engine can no longer keep up with the 30 Hz game loop rate.
 Under these conditions, the player experience would degrade from a reduced frame rate and overall sluggish performance.
 Time warp and streaming have the highest processing load by far.
 Many traditional game servers have latency compensation, but streaming adds an additional processing overhead unique to cloud-based game servers.
 This suggests the processing requirements for cloud-based servers are significantly higher than that of traditional game servers.
-Future work might look to optimize the processing of streaming as well as latency compensation.

-V. CONCLUSION
+V. CONCLUSION AND FUTURE WORK

 The growth in games and networking has provided the opportunity for cloud-based games, where the server handles most of the game processing and rendering, streaming game frames to the lightweight client that primarily gathers and transmits player input.
-While cloud-based games have some advantages over traditional games, the remote processing of gameplay presents challenges in accommodating latency and network bitrate requirements.
+While cloud-based games have some advantages over traditional game architectures, the remote processing of gameplay presents challenges in accommodating latency and network bitrate requirements.
 This paper presents Drizzle, a lightweight cloud-based game system that allows for the study of latency compensation and game streaming approaches.
-Drizzle is written in C++ using the Dragonfly [5] game engine, adding a networking component and a lightweight client for full cloud-based game functionality.
+Drizzle is written in C++ using the Dragonfly [5] game engine, adding a networking component and a lightweight client for full cloud-based game system functionality.

-Addressing network bitrates, Drizzle is used to evaluate different cloud-based streaming approaches, comparing the bitrates required by image streaming, video streaming and graphics streaming.
-Results from our systems experiments show video streaming, the state of the art for most commercial systems, provides a significant bitrate reduction over image streaming but graphics streaming can reduce bitrates even more.
+Addressing network bitrates, Drizzle is used to evaluate different cloud-based game streaming approaches, comparing the bitrates required by image streaming, video streaming and graphics streaming.
+Results from our system experiments show video streaming, the state of the art for most commercial systems, provides a significant bitrate reduction over image streaming but graphics streaming can reduce bitrates even more.

-Addressing latency, Drizzle is used to evaluate a well-known (but not well-evaluated) latency compensation technique - time warp - wherein the game server rolls back time to when the client provided input in order to accommodate the server to client latency.
-While time warp is often used by traditional game servers, e.g., Overwatch [24] (Blizzard, 2016), it has not been scientifically evaluated much nor has it been applied to cloud-based games.
-Results from our 30-participant user study show time warp can mitigate some of the effects of latency in terms of player performance, but time warp with projectile weapons has a noticeably more inconsistent game state.
+Addressing latency, Drizzle is used to evaluate a wellknown (but not well-evaluated) latency compensation technique - time warp - wherein the game server rolls back time to when the client provided input in order to accommodate the server-to-client latency.
+While time warp is often used by traditional game servers, e.g., Overwatch [19] (Blizzard, 2016), it has not been scientifically evaluated much nor has it been applied to cloud-based games.
+Results from our 30participant user study show time warp with projectile weapons can mitigate some of the effects of latency in terms of player performance, but time warp has more visual inconsistencies than without time warp.
 Analysis of CPU load shows time warp and streaming dominate, suggesting cloud-based game servers need more resources than traditional game servers.